twinfoundation/blob-storage/packages/blob-storage-rest-client/docs/reference/classes/BlobStorageClient.md

 `boolean`

-Include the content, or just get the metadata.
+Include the content, or just get the annotation.

 #### Returns

 `Promise`\<`IBlobStorageEntry`\>

-The metadata and data for the blob if it can be found.
+The annotation and data for the blob if it can be found.

 #### Throws